 Role of the Chief Executive Officer

 The Chief Executive Officer of the respective organization is responsible, inter alia, for implementing the ISO/IEC Directives and other rules for the technical work.
-For this purpose, the office of the CEO arranges all contacts between the technical committees, the council board and the technical management board.
+For this purpose, the Office of the CEO arranges all contacts between the technical committees, the council board and the technical management board.

 Deviations from the procedures set out in the present document shall not be made without the authorization of the Chief Executive Officers of ISO or IEC, or the ISO/IEC Joint Technical Advisory Board (JTAB), or the technical management boards for deviations in the respective organizations.